Slicer for Mac¶

 An optional menu bar app (slicer-tray) provides quick access to VM status, shells, and controls.

-If you need x86_64 support, see Enable Rosetta.
+If you need to run x86_64 binaries, see Enable Rosetta after the initial setup.

-slicergroup) - a persistent Linux VM that boots with the daemon and stays running.
-This is your day-to-day Linux environment, similar to WSL on Windows. - Sandboxes (
+slicergroup - a runs a Linux VM that start-up and stays running.
+This is your day-to-day Linux environment, similar to WSL on Windows, and is fully persistent. - The

 Architecture (conceptual)¶